- Civil Litigation

 - Junior Lawyers

-The Law Society along with support from the WLD and EMLD are launching a video project on 21 March on the National Day of the Elimination of Racial Discrimination.
-The project aims to address the idea that many women and men are not being called by the right name at work.
-The project aims to open the discussion of what is in a name, and the best way for people to check pronunciation.
+The Law Society along with support from the Women’s Lawyers Division and Ethnic Minority Lawyers Division are launching a video project on 21 March on the International Day of the Elimination of Racial Discrimination.
+The project addresses that many people are not being called by the right name at work.
+What’s in a name, and what’s the best way for people to check pronunciation?

 In an ideal world, it would be fabulous if my name was not a struggle for both the people saying it and for the person having to hear people struggle with it (me).
 It should be a non-issue and yet it seems to be such a common problem that I am writing an article about it.
 My name is Bansi.
 It is pronounced Bun-see.
 Not Ban-sigh or Ban-zee and certainly not Bonzai.
 It is impressive how difficult a two-syllable name can be for a lot of people but for some reason it is.
 Despite this though, if I am being truly honest, I know that the problem does not lie with people but with the fact that the English alphabet just does not have enough letters to fully translate my name from my mother tongue, Gujarati, into English.
 ‘Bansi’ is the closest spelling I will get to બંસી.
 Due to this and because ‘Bansi’ is not a common name in Western society, I have learnt to accept that this problem of mispronounciation will keep occurring.